Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 After understanding the similarities and differences between single-member vs multi-member LLCs, you can now choose the right option for your business.

-Now, let’s discuss the process of how to register an LLC.
+Now, let’s discuss the process of how to start an LLC.

 1. Choose a Business Name